alien4cloud/alien4cloud-spray/readme.md

 then proceed as for a standard installation, using `inputs.json.offline.tpl` instead of `inputs.json.tpl` (or just ensure the `offline` variable is defined).

 # Configure
+Il you need some additional CSARs library, place the zip files in the `resources/csars` folder.
+If your dependencies need a specific order, prefix your file names so that the names represent such order.

 This playbook will configure the orchestrator, a location, and services on the A4C instance :

-Ensure the variable _a4c_ip_ is correctly defined in input.json.

 ```
 ansible-playbook -i $REMOTE_IP_ADDRESS, setup-a4c-artemis.yml --private-key $PRIVATE_KEY_PATH --user $REMOTE_USER --extra-vars "@inputs.json" -v